ryan-christopher/CS673-TerrierMap/README.md

 ## What is TerrierMap?

 TerrierMap is a web application that allows students, faculty, and staff at Boston University to quickly and easily navigate their unique campus.
-Classes and events are always taking place on campus, where most of the time the location is shared in a three letter building code followed by the room number.
+Classes and events are always taking place on campus, and often the location is shared as a three-letter building code followed by the room number.

 For example, a student may have a class located at CAS.
-With that information, they would need to search for the name of the building with the code CAS and would learn that it is the College of Arts and Sciences.
-With that information, they could then search the buildings name on a map and determine it's location on the map.
+With this information, they would need to search for the name of the building with the code CAS to learn that it is the College of Arts and Sciences.
+Then they search for the building's name on a map and determine its location on the map.

 | Code |   | Building Name |   | Address |